CRSB AGM Student Sponsorship Opportunity

 Guidelines

-• Abstract text (not including title) limit is 350 words.
+• Abstract text (excluding the title) must not exceed 350 words.

-• The proposed title limit is 25 words.
+• The proposed title is limited to a maximum of 25 words.

-• A clearly stated objective in the first sentence.
+• The abstract should begin with a clearly stated objective in the opening sentence.